-26. While the nurse performed a range of motion (ROM) on an unconscious patient with increased ICP and suspected to be suffering from stroke, the patient experiences severe decerebrate posturing reflexes.
+26. While the nurse performed a range of motion (ROM) on an unconscious patient with increased ICP and suspected of suffering from stroke, the patient experienced severe decerebrate posturing reflexes.
 What should the nurse do first?

 A. Use restraints to protect the patient from injury.

 B. Perform the exercises less frequently because posturing can increase ICP.

 C. Administer central nervous system (CNS) depressants to lightly sedate the patient.

 D. Continue the exercises because they are necessary to maintain musculoskeletal function.